jeff-wise/lulo-haskell/README.md

-## :arrow_heading_down: Deprecated Side-Project
+## :speech_balloon: Deprecated Side-Project

-:speech_balloon: This repo was an old side project for an IDL (interface definition language) and data format designed to support the needs of the [TaleTable](https://github.com/jeff-wise/taletable-legacy) project.
+This repo was an old side project for an IDL (interface definition language) and data format designed to support the needs of the [TaleTable](https://github.com/jeff-wise/taletable-legacy) project.